PGR-TFG/MyThirdEye-Page/README.md

 ---
 ## How it works
-The application offers the following functionalities and features:
+_My Third Eye_ offers the following functionalities and features:
 - Recognise the number of people.
 - Recognise a varied set of object types.
 - Recognise text.